2. Images and labels¶

 Often, you might want to create a new label based on an existing image.
 You can do this using the derive_label method:

 This will create a new label with the same dimensions as the original image (without channels) and compatible metadata.
-If you want to create a new label with slightly different metadata see API Reference.
+If you want to create a new label with slightly different metadata see the images API reference.